athomasq/athomasq.github.io/navigation/advisory.md

 ### My Advisory Philosophy

 * Most advisors are terrible.
-They take advantage of inexperienced (and some experienced) founders; they give advice that is not just bad, but actively counter-productive; they waste founder time with irrelevancies; they add friction, confusion, and negative energy.
+They take advantage of inexperienced (and experienced) founders; they give advice that is not just bad, but actively counterproductive; they waste founder time with irrelevancies; they add friction, confusion, and negative energy.

 * I'm not most advisors.
-I pride myself on being off-the-charts valuable; and if I'm not, I encourage founders to fire me.
+I pride myself on being off-the-charts valuable to the companies I serve; and if I'm not, I encourage founders to fire me.

 * I'm selective about my advisory clients.
 I want to spend my bandwidth on companies where I can make a meaningful impact; if I don't think I can help you, I won't waste your time or mine.